metio/terraform-provider-k8s/docs/data-sources/secrets_stackable_tech_secret_class_v1alpha1_manifest.md

 Optional:

 - `auto_tls` (Attributes) The ['autoTls' backend](https://docs.stackable.tech/home/nightly/secret-operator/secretclass#backend-autotls) issues a TLS certificate signed by the Secret Operator.
 The certificate authority can be provided by the administrator, or managed automatically by the Secret Operator.
-A new certificate and keypair will be generated and signed for each Pod, keys or certificates are never reused. (see [below for nested schema](#nestedatt--spec--backend--auto_tls))
+A new certificate and key pair will be generated and signed for each Pod, keys or certificates are never reused. (see [below for nested schema](#nestedatt--spec--backend--auto_tls))
 - `experimental_cert_manager` (Attributes) The ['experimentalCertManager' backend][1] injects a TLS certificate issued by [cert-manager](https://cert-manager.io/).
 A new certificate will be requested the first time it is used by a Pod, it will be reused after that (subject to cert-manager renewal rules).
 [1]: https://docs.stackable.tech/home/nightly/secret-operator/secretclass#backend-certmanager (see [below for nested schema](#nestedatt--spec--backend--experimental_cert_manager))
 - `k8s_search` (Attributes) The ['k8sSearch' backend](https://docs.stackable.tech/home/nightly/secret-operator/secretclass#backend-k8ssearch) can be used to mount Secrets across namespaces into Pods. (see [below for nested schema](#nestedatt--spec--backend--k8s_search))
 - `kerberos_keytab` (Attributes) The ['kerberosKeytab' backend](https://docs.stackable.tech/home/nightly/secret-operator/secretclass#backend-kerberoskeytab) creates a Kerberos keytab file for a selected realm.
 The Kerberos KDC and administrator credentials must be provided by the administrator. (see [below for nested schema](#nestedatt--spec--backend--kerberos_keytab))